Public Record & Evidence Map – A Whistleblower Led Archive of:

 Gyms, Fitness Centres & Hydration Studios

-Agua Plus is promoted into gyms, fitness centres and “hydration studio” environments as a performance and wellness-aligned product.
+AGUA Plus is promoted into gyms, fitness centres and “hydration studio” environments as a performance and wellness-aligned product.
 Photos and references to these placements are used to reinforce the image of a health-focused, community-minded brand.

 Issue: Health-oriented businesses that endorse or stock the product are unlikely to have been fully briefed on the criminal, regulatory and investor-loss history attached to the controlling mind.
 Once informed, they must weigh continued association against their duty of care to members and their own brand values.